Noëlle’s morning program

 Presentation of Aïravata, of the place and our philosophy.

-Preparation of the milk bottles and Noëlle’s bath.
-We leave for the enclosure, greet mother and daughter and give treats to the mother while listening to the story of Ikeo and of her unlikely pregnancy.
+This done we greet mother and daughter and give treats while listening to the story of Ikeo and of her unlikely pregnancy.

-We take Ikeo to the training area, hose her, brush her nails with shampoo and do a health check
+We hose Ikeo, brush her nails with shampoo and do a health check.

-Noelle’s bath, we wash her with shampoo, check her weight while giving her the bottle to get on the scale.
+We check Noëlle’s weight while giving her a milk bottle to get on the scale.

-All this done, we take mother and daughter into the forest, walking to the place where they will spend the day together.
+All this done, we take mother and daughter to forage for food into the Katieng forest, roughly a 1 hour / 1 hour 30 walk on uneven terrain.
+Of course we shall adapt the level of difficulty according to the fitness of the guests.
 It is elephant school for Noëlle as by observing her mother and mimicking her, she learns what plants to eat or not to eat.

 Noëlle’s afternoon program